YushenZuo/yushenzuo.github.io/_pages/about.md

 I am Yushen Zuo, currently a research assistant at <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a>, working under the guidance of <a href='https://www.eie.polyu.edu.hk/~enkmlam/'>Prof. Kenneth K. M. Lam</a> and in close collaboration with <a href='https://junxiao01.github.io/'>Jun Xiao</a>.

-Prior to this, I was a Software Development Engineer at Microsoft.
+Prior to this, I was an Applied Scientist at Microsoft.
+Before that, I was interned at <a herf='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia</a> and <a herf='https://github.com/TencentYoutuResearch'>Tencent Youtu Lab</a>.
 I hold a master's degree from Tsinghua University and a bachelor's degree from Xidian University.

 I am actively seeking PhD opportunities worldwide.